 Sam Oldham is an interdisciplinary researcher based in Melbourne.
 His work on trade unions has won the Gollan Prize for Australian Labour History and the Monash University Historical Studies Masters Prize.
 He has been a member of several unions and a branch chair for the New Zealand secondary teachers' union.
 He is currently a doctoral candidate at the University of Melbourne.
 His first book Without Bosses: Radical Australian Trade Unionism in the 1970s will be published by Interventions in 2020.

-Bobbie Oliver is an Honorary Research Fellow at The University of Western Australia.
-Prior to retiring in 2018, she was Associate Professor of History at Curtin University.
-She has published two books with Interventions in 2019.
-She is the author of A Natural Battleground: The fight to establish a rail heritage centre at Western Australia’s Midland Railway Workshops and is co-editor of and contributor to Radical Perth Militant Fremantle.
+Bobbie Oliver is an Honorary Research Fellow at the University of Western Australia.
+Her research interests include the labour movement and anti-war protest.
+She has published three books with Interventions.
+She is the author of A Natural Battleground: The fight to establish a rail heritage centre at Western Australia's Midland Railway Workshops (2019) and is co-editor of and contributor to Radical Perth Militant Fremantle (2019).
+Her latest book published by Interventions is Hell No!
+We Won't Go!
+Resistance to conscription in postwar Australia (2021).

 For half a century until his death in 2015, John Percy was a central figure in the effort to build a revolutionary socialist party in Australia.
 Radicalised in the 1960s, he was a founder and leader of the revolutionary youth group Resistance, then of the Socialist Workers League, which became the Socialist Workers Party and Democratic Socialist Party.
 John filled many roles over the years: branch organiser, editor, writer, political candidate, national president, national secretary, public speaker.
 Expelled from the DSP as part of a minority in 2008, John was instrumental in establishing and leading the Revolutionary Socialist Party, which in 2013 joined Socialist Alternative.
 John is the author of Against the Stream (Vol 2 of the History of the DSP) (Interventions 2017) and Keeping the Red Flag Flying (Vol 3 of the History of the DSP) (Interventions 2020).